 Simulators have been around since software was first developed.
-They are constantly evolving, and the best simulators will give you a real to life experience where you can take the controls from any vehicle, where it is rea, like a Boeing 707, or fantasy, like a Star Wars Tie-Fighter.
+They are constantly evolving, and the best simulators will give you a real-to-life experience where you can take the controls from any vehicle, where it is real, like a Boeing 707, or fantasy, as a Star Wars Tie-Fighter.

 These games tend to be addictive too and will take children for hours, so you have to learn how to limit these games as well.

 These are like MMO’s but with a smaller environment and require quick on-the-spot judgments.
 The actions are happening in real-time measurements, and it is a multiple-player game, where two or more players can play at the same time.